arashnm80/arashnm80.github.io/quotes.md

 > C'est la vie.
 Leave or fight for the narrow possibility to live.

+> My life is determined by my luck (what happens to me) and my actions(how I respond to them).

 > Think out of the box.

 > If you have to walk through an unpleasant path, what can you do to make it more bearable or even turn the tide and use it to your advantage?